tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 #### What tense should I use for the verb for the current work experience?

 For past work, you should be using the simple past tense (e.g. "implemented").
-Present continuous tense (e.g. "implementing") is fine for ongoing work.
+Present continuous tense (e.g. "implementing") for ongoing work is fine.
 However, I suggest using simple past tense for ongoing work for consistency.
-You should also consider your resume will be read in the future.
+You should also consider that your resume is being read in the future.